 No matter how well you do in selecting the proper fit, you still may experience discomfort during a full day of skiing.
 That’s where another piece of the fit puzzle comes in: replaceable insoles.
 Most downhill ski boot liners have a removable insole, much like a hiking boot.
 Swapping these out for a quality aftermarket insole that better matches your foot profile can make a big difference.
 New insoles can provide better arch support, more or less volume, and a heel cup that better locks your foot in place.
 Good aftermarket insoles can be found from brands like Superfeet and SOLE.

-Another, related alternative is getting a custom footbed from a bootfitter (which requires getting fit in-person).
-This is an expensive process but can be worthwhile for those with hard-to-fit feet or who ski a ton each year.
-Most folks won't need to resort to this—it's often a last-ditch effort in finding a comfortable fit—but if you're low on options, it's worth checking with your local ski shop to see if they offer the service.
+Another related alternative is getting a custom footbed from a boot fitter (which requires getting fit in person).
+This is an expensive process but can be worthwhile for those with hard-to-fit feet or who ski a lot each year.
+Most folks won't need to do this—it's often a last-ditch effort in finding a comfortable fit—but if you're low on options, it's worth checking with your local ski shop to see if they offer the service.

 Boot Liners

 Just about all ski boot liners these days are heat-moldable.
-Through heat molding at a ski shop (that has the required equipment), liners can be custom-fit to your feet.
+While you can attempt the process at home, more than one ski bum has a story about catching their liners on fire in their oven.
+By heat molding at a local ski shop with a professional boot fitter (who has the required equipment), liners can be custom-fitted to your feet.
 This is a nice way to get the liner to fit your feet right out of the box, though it’s not necessary for many folks.
 You can get much of the same fitting accomplished just by wearing the liners around the house or on a few early-season ski days.
 But for those who don’t want to deal with a break-in period, it's a useful tool that helps dial in comfort quickly and effectively.

 Buckles and Strap Systems